 If you want to use a different set of port numbers, you have to create a file called staticports.ini, in which you list the port numbers that you want to use.
-See Section 4.4.4, "Using Custom Port Numbers (the "Static Ports" Feature)" for details.
+Refer to Section 3.4.4, "Using Custom Port Numbers (the "Static Ports" Feature)" for details.